Planeshifter/text-miner/README.md

 #### `addDoc(doc)`

+Add a single document to the corpus.
+Has to be a string.

 #### `addDocs(docs)`

+Adds a collection of documents (in form of an array of strings) to the corpus.

 #### `clean()`
 Strips extra whitespace from all documents, leaving only at most one whitespace between any two other characters.